Studio 39 Salon: Kansas City’s Original Blonde Specialist Salon

 Trust is a good thing and trust us, you’ll love us!

-Advanced blonde work is done by Landon, Taylen, Emily, Caitlin, Kelsi, and Brie downtown, and Asleah, Nicole, Mariah and Liz at Lakewood.
-To help manage demand, we’ve always worked as team.
-Gemy does color work at both locations.
+Advanced blonde work is trained from the beginning, as it is part of our associate training and we’ve always work in 2’s or 3’s. as team.
 People come here for results, but they stay because of our culture.
 How we work is unique but trust us- that’s a good thing.

 We Never Do Unnecessary Color at Studio 39 Hair Salon